How to Choose an Alaska Cruise Itinerary

 Alaska (All) cruises deals /night

 The second most popular itineraries are Alaska cruises from Seattle.
-These cruises also have three Alaska ports, a glacier viewing, and make a typically short visit to a Canadian port.
+These cruises also visit 3 Alaska ports, offer a glacier viewing experience, and make a typically short visit to a Canadian port.

 - Less expensive airfare/more flight options - Generally, domestic airfare is less expensive, and you’ll find a greater variety of flights to Seattle

-- Pre-Cruise stay in Seattle - Though not as exotic a destination as Vancouver, Seattle is still a great place to spend two or three days before you set sail.
+- Pre-Cruise stay in Seattle - Though not as exotic a destination as Vancouver, Seattle is still a great place to spend 2 or 3 days before you set sail.

-- Call at Victoria, British Columbia Canada - As we mentioned earlier, this short stop serves little purpose other than adhering to the law that all cruises leaving from America must visit a foreign port.
+- Call at Victoria, British Columbia Canada - As we mentioned earlier, this absurdly short stop serves no other purpose than adhering to the law that all cruises leaving from America must visit a foreign port.
 Victoria is wonderful, but you won’t have time to experience it.

 Roundtrip San Francisco